CenturyLinkCloud/PublicKB/Security/ips-api.md

 #IPS-API

-The IPS-API is a RESTful api and as such will use the normal modes of interaction with the api.
+The IPS-API is a RESTful api.
 IPS or Intrusion Prevention Service will require you to have a server and account in the CenturyLink Platform.

 ##Authentication